Barnsa/programming-resources/docs/conditionals/README.md

 {{ code_from_file("conditionals/example-1.py", 1, 10, execute=True) }}

 The code as you can see, doesn't respond the way we might like.
-We would want the code to work out if we can have dinner if we picked a valid dinner option and also had enough money, but as we don't have enough money why is it evaluating as True?
+We would want the code to work out if we can have dinner firstly if we picked a valid dinner option and also had enough money, but as we don't have enough money why is it evaluating as True?
 It's because the AND evaluates first, evaluating to False, and then the OR evaluates.
 In the evaluation of True OR False, it always evaluates to True.
-We can fix this with tht following modification:
+We can fix this with the following modification:

 {{ code_from_file("conditionals/example-1.py", 13, 22, execute=True) }}